Is Human-Interaction-based Information Substitutable?

 62 Pages Posted: 11 May 2021 Last revised: 22 Jun 2023

-We study information substitutability in the financial market through a quasi-natural experiment: the pandemic-triggered lockdown that has hampered people's physical interactions and hence the ability to collect, process, and transmit human-interaction-based information.
-Exploiting the cross-sectional and time-series variation of lockdown and its implications for proximate investment, we investigate how the difficulty of using human-interaction-based information in lockdown has prompted a switch to non-interaction-based information.
-We show that lockdown reduces fund investment in proximate stocks and generates a portfolio rebalancing toward distant stocks.
-Such rebalancing negatively impacts fund performance by reducing fund raw (excess) returns an additional 0.51% (0.19%) per month during lockdown, suggesting that human-interaction-based and non-interaction-based information is not easily substitutable.
-Last, we show that the edge of human-interaction-based information originates preeminently from physical contacts, primarily in cafés, restaurants, bars, and fitness centers, and that the virtual world based on Zoom/Skype/Teams cannot substitute for personal meetings in generating sufficient information.
+We study information substitutability in the financial market through a quasi-natural experiment: the pandemic-triggered lockdown that has hampered people's physical interactions hence the ability to collect, process, and transmit interaction-based information.
+Exploiting the cross-sectional and time-series variations of lockdown and its implications on proximate investment, we investigate how the difficulty of collecting information through physical interactions has prompted a switch to electronic interactions including synchronous interactions such as virtual meetings and asynchronous ones like collecting information from the internet.
+We show that local-investing funds (LIFs) that mostly relied on physical interactions to access information before the pandemic had even worse performance than other funds, though the difference in performance was insignificant before the lockdown.
+Moreover, LIFs rebalance portfolios toward faraway stocks due to portfolio diversification and risk reduction.
+These findings indicate that physical-interaction-based and electronic-based information is not fully substitutable.
+We also show that the advantages of human-interaction-based information originate mainly from physical contacts, primarily in cafés, restaurants, bars, and fitness centers; and the virtual world based on Zoom/Skype/Team can provide a buffer but cannot substitute personal meetings in generating sufficient information.

 JEL Classification: G12, G14, G23